oteamton/swu-clinic/README.md

+# SWU Clinic Nuxt 3

+The project is mainly for mobile target and easier UX.

+## Features

+- Appointment booking per therapist.
+- Collect data so you will never need to re-enter again.

+To complete
+ routing and authentication

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.